Designations Congruent with Things: Chapter 14

 Seven: I think someone hijacked your working model, his mind offers, sounding distressingly like Newton.
 Because you transitioned straight from modeling to vengeful to-do lists.

-When he opens his eyes again, he’s looking at Ms. Mori, in sharp, two dimensional relief on the screen built into the wall.
-She is silent but speaking, wearing a red shirt, with red streaks in her hair, responding to a question asked of her with an earnest expression and measured, intermittent hand gestures.
-Mr. Becket sits next to her.
+When he opens his eyes again, he’s looking at Ms. Mori, in sharp, two-dimensional relief on the screen built into the wall.
+She is silent but speaking, wearing a red shirt, with red streaks in her hair, responding to a question with an earnest expression and measured hand gestures.
+Mr. Becket sits beside her.
 Their poses are nearly identical, from the subtle twist of their shoulders toward their interviewer, to their polite, reserved expressions.

 Hermann feels, for a moment, blindly and acutely envious.